exasol/bucketfs-java/doc/user_guide/user_guide.md

 The RPC API allows you to manage buckets themselves, i.e. create new buckets.

 In order to work with the RPC API you first create a `CommandFactory`.
-This will allow you to execute commands, like create a new bucket.
+This will allow you to execute commands, like creating a new bucket.

 ### Creating a `CommandFactory`